 Video Contents and User Rating.
 As known from literature, content plays a key role in QoE.
 Additional HAS QoE influence factors considered in related work are often switching amplitude, switching frequency and recency effects, while the time on high layer is often neglected.
 Therefore, we focus especially on the time on highest layer, while the combined investigation of different contents and time on highest layer remains for future work.

-As test sequence a 14 second (336 frames, starting from timestamp 00:00:25) video from the movie "Tears of Steel", an opensource short movie produced and published by the Blender Foundation, was used.
+As test sequence a 14 second (336 frames, starting from time-stamp 00:00:25) video from the movie "Tears of Steel", an open-source short movie produced and published by the Blender Foundation, was used.
 The scene depicts two persons standing on a small bridge and contains a low level of detail and motion (SI: 8.5, TI: 5.37).
-We encoded the test sequence using H.264/AVC (libx264) with QP=24 and 24 frames per second into three quality levels by downscaling the source material to 640x360, 320x180, and 160x90.
+We encoded the test sequence using H.264/AVC (libx264) with QP=24 and 24 frames per second into three quality levels by downscaling the source material to 640x360, 320x180 and 160x90.
 The audio channel was copied from the source video.
-The encoded videos with audio as used in the crowdsourcing user studies had an average bitrate between 0.64 Mbps and 0.75 Mbps, i.e., about 1.1 MB to 1.3 MB per video.
-Note that in the browser of the user, the three quality levels were all upscaled and downscaled, respectively, to a size of 640x360.
-More technical details on the implementation and the video test sequences1 can be found in [16].
+The encoded videos with audio as used in the crowdsourcing user studies had an average bitrate between 0.64 Mbit/s and 0.75 Mbit/s, i.e. about 1.1 MB to 1.3 MB per video.
+In the browser of the user, the three quality levels were all upscaled and downscaled, respectively, to a size of 640x360.